assemblymade/meta/app/views/guides_groups/platform.md

 # Managing coins

 Coins come in several forms.
 Each product has its own coin.
 A new product is initialized with 10 million unvested coins.

-An unvested coin is a coin that has been created and is held by the product itself, ie not by a person.
+An unvested coin is a coin that has been created and is held by the product itself, not by a person.
 It has not yet been allocated to a user.
 Thus it does not play a part in the relative percentage ownership commanded by users.